Juan Gabriel Vásquez: The Barcelona years (1999–2012)

 The Secret History of Costaguana is also an indirect comment on Vásquez's relationship with the work of Gabriel García Márquez.
 It is an issue to which he has returned many times discussing the idea of influence.
 In one of his articles he wrote:That right to mix traditions and languages with impunity - to unapologetically look for contamination, to break with the staggered national or linguistic loyalties that tormented Colombian writers until recently - is, perhaps, the great legacy of García Márquez … One Hundred Years of Solitude is a book that can be admired infinitely, but whose teachings are hardly applicable (the proof is what happens to its copycats).
-So I will repeat here what I have said elsewhere: no Colombian writer with a minimum of ambition would dare to follow through the paths already explored by the works of García Márquez; but no writer with a minimum of common sense would underestimate the possibilities that this work has opened for us.In 2007 Vásquez was included in Bogotá 39, a Hay Festival project that brought together the most notable Latin American writers under 39 years of age.
+So I will repeat here what I have said elsewhere: no Colombian writer with a minimum of ambition would dare to follow through the paths already explored by the works of García Márquez; but no writer with a minimum of common sense would underestimate the possibilities that this work has opened for us.In 2007, Vásquez was included in Bogotá 39, a Hay Festival project that brought together the most notable Latin American writers under 39 years of age.
 That same year he began writing opinion pieces for El Espectador, the most prominent liberal Colombian newspaper.
 In his columns he was deeply critical of the governments of Álvaro Uribe in Colombia and Hugo Chávez in Venezuela.
 His political positions seem to defend freedom as a supreme value and an open, secular and liberal society:For me it is still relevant for a novelist to participate in the social debate.
 For a philosopher too, for that matter; in any case, someone who thinks about reality in moral terms.
 Politicians do not usually do it, least of all in my country.
 The great contemporary debates in societies such as mine, about the legalization of drugs, about gay marriage, about abortion - politicians are never able to take them to the field of moral discussion, which is where they should be discussed.
 They discuss them in religious terms, they discuss them in political terms (in the most banal sense of the word).
 But they rarely try to understand these things from the point of view of individuals.
 Who are we hurting?
 Whose lives are we destroying or seriously affecting with a decision?
-This is not what they talk about.In 2008 Vásquez published a compilation of literary essays, The Art of Distortion (El arte de la distorsión in Spanish).
-That same year he was invited to the Santa Maddalena Foundation, a retreat for writers located in Tuscany, Italy.
+This is not what they talk about.In 2008, Vásquez published a compilation of literary essays entitled The Art of Distortion (El arte de la distorsión in Spanish).
+That same year, he was invited to the Santa Maddalena Foundation, a retreat for writers located in Tuscany, Italy.
 There he began writing his novel The Sound of Things Falling.